siltium-labs/merlin-gql-cli/README.md

 First, we have a definition of a `BaseListResolverClass`.
 This class is part of the _MerlinGQL Core_ module and creates for us the logic to handle a _List GraphQL Query_ for our _Product TypeORM Entity_.

-It allow us to define _filtering, sorting and pagination_ when executing our _GraphQL Query_.
+It allows us to define _filtering, sorting and pagination_ when executing our _GraphQL Query_.

-And all that is available out of the box without writing a single line of code.
+And all that is available out of the box without writing a single line of code!

 > We can also extend each individual resolver to have custom behaviour, at the end of the day the resolvers are Typescript Classes so all the rules that apply to classes apply to our generated resolvers like _inheritance_.
 We will discuss that topic further ahead.